 Barge Complex Planned Projects

-Port of Benton has applied for a Port Electrification Program Grant to install a zero-emission shore-side power infrastructure project at its Barge Complex in north Richland.
+Port of Benton has applied for a Port Electrification Program Grant to support the installation of zero-emission shore-side power infrastructure at its Barge Complex in North Richland.

 Supporting the Community’s Vision